Multiply robust estimation for causal survival analysis with treatment noncompliance: Simulation study

-We evaluate performance of the multiply robust estimators under 8 different scenarios depending on correct or incorrect specifications of $\mc M_\pi$, $\mc M_e$, $\mc M_C$, and $\mc M_T$.
-For correctly specified $\mc M_\pi$, $\mc M_e$, $\mc M_C$, or $\mc M_T$, we incorporate all covariates $\bfX$ into the working models $\pi(\bfX)$, $e_g(\bfX)$, $\mc S_{zs}^C(u|\bfX)$, or $\mc S_{zs}(u|\bfX)$, respectively.
+We evaluate the performance of the multiply robust estimators under 8 different scenarios depending on correct or incorrect specifications of $\mc M_\pi$, $\mc M_e$, $\mc M_C$, and $\mc M_T$.
+For correctly specified $\mc M_\pi$, $\mc M_e$, $\mc M_C$, or $\mc M_T$, we incorporate all covariates $\bfX$ into the working models $\pi(\bfX)$, $p_{zs}(\bfX)$, $\mc S_{zs}^C(u|\bfX)$, or $\mc S_{zs}(u|\bfX)$, respectively.
 Under misspecification of working models, we only adjust for the first 3 covariates, $(X_1,X_2,X_3)^T$.
 The 8 scenarios are indicated in the first column of Table \ref{tab:sim_s0c}.
-In Scenarios 1--4, the union model $\mc M_{\pi+e+C}\cup\mc M_{\pi+T}\cup\mc M_{e+T}$ is correctly specified so that the multiply robust estimators are consistent.
-In Scenarios 5--8, subsets of working models are misspecified such that the multiply robust estimators are subject to bias according to Result \ref{thm:triply_robust}.
+In Scenarios 1--4, the union model $\mc M_{\pi+e+C}\cup\mc M_{\pi+T}\cup\mc M_{e+T}$ is correctly specified so that the multiply robust estimators are consistent by our theory.
+In Scenarios 5--8, subsets of working models are misspecified such that the multiply robust estimators are not guaranteed to be consistent according to Proposition \ref{thm:triply_robust}.